box/developer.box.com/pages/index.md

 </BannerTitle>

-All the developer resources to help you get the most from Box products.
+All the developer resources to help you get the most from Box products

 </Banner>